brycie-boy/The_Cosmos/Small Sources.md

-## Small Sources # flashcard
+## Small Sources

 Small sources are for gaining smaller bits of insight on a broader topic.
-These can aslo be used as short introductions to get a feel for a new topic, but shouldn’t be studied until the [[Broad Sources]] have been consumed.
-Small sources can be deliberately sought out and studied immediatly in order to expand upon a specific thing that you feel the  [[broad sources]] didnt elabortate well on.
-Or it can be added within an inbox for small sources that i come across which seem interesting and can be managed later.
+Small sources can be deliberately sought out and studied immediatly in order to expand upon a specific thing that I feel the  [[broad sources]] didnt elabortate well on.
+Or they can be added to an inbox where i can manage them at a later time.
+These can also be used as short introductions to get a feel for a new topic, but shouldn’t be studied until [[Broad Sources]] have been consumed.

-There are 4 types of small sources that The Cosmos consumes:
+There are 4 types of small sources that The Cosmos consumes.
+Included are their respective workflows:

-🌐 **Texts**

-This includes things like:
-- Articles
-- Blog posts
-- Social media posts

-**⏯ Video**

-**🎙 Podcasts**
+### 🌐 Text: Articles, Blog Posts, Social Media Posts

+1. The text is added to raindrop.io
+2. The text is reviewed along side an inbox note within obsidian
+3. The annotations are copied straight from the text to the inbox note

+### ⏯ Video

+1. Videos are treated like texts and are also placed within raindrop.io
+2. To annotate a video, i use the transcript feature on Youtube
+3. The video are reviewed along side an inbox note within Obsidian
+4. The annotations are copied straight into an inbox note

+### 🎙 Podcasts

+1. My podcasts are managed within the Airr app on IOS
+2. Annotations are taken as i listen with the qotations feature
+3. When the podcast is over, i copy my annotations into an Inboc note within Obsidian

 ___